liwerzhang/liwerzhang.github.io/_pages/about.md

 ### About

 Hi, I am Liwen Zhang, a Master Student in Control Engineering advised by [Linying Xiang][linying] and [Fei Chen][fei] from [State Key Laboratory of Synthetical Automation for Process Industries][saps] at [Northeastern Univeristy][neu].

-I also hold a research collaboration position at [Innovative Technologies Laboratories][itl] at [King Abdullah University of Science and Technology][kaust].

 I obtained my B.Eng in Automation in Jun.
 2020 from [Qingdao University of Technology][qtech].

 ### Research Interests